lora-sp/bunc2tei/readme.md

 ### Data

-There are three datasets which are handled in this repository.
+There are three data sets which are handled in this repository.
 The first consists of online artiles from various Bulgarian newspapers.
-The second dataset, the so-called Chitanka corpus (`chitanka_esc_prep`), contains literature data from various Bulgarian authors, but also translated pieces, that all belong to different literary text types.
-The third corpus is the ParlaMint corpus (`parlamint_esc_prep`).
+The second data set, the so-called Chitanka corpus, contains literature data from various Bulgarian authors, but also translated pieces, that all belong to different literary text types.
+The third data set is the ParlaMint corpus.
 It contains parliament debates held in the Bulgarian parliament from 2014 up until 2022.
+A sample of each data set can be found in the folder named `sample`, whereas the result of converting the sample files is stored in `sample_corpus.xml`.

 ### Usage